-I currently work as a Technical Writer with Formlabs.
-Previously, I worked to make the Open Web more inclusive as the Communications Manager with the brilliant team at Bocoup.
+Previously, I worked to make the Open Web more inclusive as the Communications Manager with Bocoup.
 Before that, I worked as a Research Associate at the Harvard Business School (HBS) with the Public Education Leadership Project (PELP), a joint-initiative between the Harvard Business School and Graduate School of Education.
 At HBS, I also developed case studies and conducted research on the edtech sector for the course Entrepreneurship and Technology Innovations in Education (ETIE).

 In addition to my work, I've edited fiction as an Assistant Editor for CONSEQUENCE Magazine, an international literary magazine focusing on the culture of war.
 You can check out a review I wrote on Anne Germanacos's book Tribute.

-Interests: culture of work, aesthetic taste, creativity, the intersection of education and work, income inequality, design thinking, leadership, the value of struggle, narrative structures, feminism in the technology sector, personal finance, and the art of cartooning.
+Interests: culture of work, creativity, the intersection of education and work, income inequality, design thinking, leadership, the value of struggle, narrative structures, feminism in tech, and personal finance

-My New Year's Resolutions for 2017 include recording an album with my band Fat Robin, an antifolk ukulele solo project and learning how to operate a contemporary millennial automobile while remaining cucumber cool.
+My New Year's Resolutions for 2017 include recording an album with my band Fat Robin, an antifolk ukulele solo project and publishing a chapbook of poems.